projectcalico/calico/networking/ipv6.md

 1. Apply the edited manifest with `kubectl apply -f`.

-   New pods will get IPv6 addresses as well as IPv4, and can communicate with each other and the outside world over IPv6.
+   New pods will get both IPv4 and IPv6 addresses, and can communicate with each other and the outside world over IPv4 or IPv6.

 <!--
 %>